MayBakr/healthcare-consumption-dashboard/README.md

 * **Support preventive care** Encourage policy holders to adopt wellness and preventive benefits, which are already linked to lower inpatient admission rates in certain groups.

 # Dashboard
-The dashboard is available on Power BI Public here.
+The dashboard is available on Power BI Public.
 It allows users to filter by plan, beneficiary, and provider, with a focus on trends and values across marketing, signup, and claim metrics.